bradbell/xrst/test_rst/toml_file.rst

 root_file
 *********
-The value corresponding to this key is a dictionary that maps the :ref:`group names <begin_cmd@group_name>` to its top level xrst input file.
+This table maps the :ref:`group names <begin_cmd@group_name>` to its root (top) xrst input file.
-Note that multiple groups an use the same input file.
+Multiple groups can use the same root file.
-The default value for this key is
+The default for this table is

 .. literalinclude:: ../xrst/get_toml_dict.py
-   :lines: 64-64
+   :lines: 64-65
    :language: toml

 Note that ``default`` corresponds to the